-Minimum Grade Point Average - All Master's students must maintain a 3.0 (B) grade point average Students with a GPA less than 3.0 can be placed on academic probation until the student's GPA increases to above 3.0.
-While on academic probation, the student cannot be supported as an AI, RA, or Fellow.
-If the GPA does not reach 3.0 in the two following semesters, he/she will be required to leave the graduate program.
+Minimum Grade Point Average - All Masters students must maintain a 3.0 (B) grade point average Students with a GPA less than 3.0 can be placed on academic probation until the student's GPA increases to above 3.0.
+While on academic probation, the student cannot be supported as an Al, RA, or Fellow.
+If the GPA does not reach 3.0 in two semesters of probation, this will lead to dismissal from the the graduate program.